cosmiceternityy/cosmiceternityy/README.md

 hi!! go sign my ata!

-I'm Dorian!
-I go by any pronouns, it/its slightly preferred ^_^

-I'm afk/offtab a LOT, I prefer if you whisper to interact - feel free to c+h, int, boop, kiss and cover me anytime! sometimes being fully covered makes me uncomfy, I will tell you or move if this happens.
-I struggle socially!
-I hardly approach/interact with anyone outside of my friend group and I'm always anxious of bothering, so I would REALLY appreciate if you interact first
+I'm afk/offtab most of the time, I'd prefer if you whisper to interact so I can eventually see it - feel free to c+h, int, boop, kiss and cover me anytime! sometimes being fully covered makes me uncomfy, I will tell you or move if this happens ^-^ I struggle socially, I apoligize if I come off as awkward or dry at first

 I hide/mute freely. minors iwc

-my native language is spanish, I may make many typos and have off grammar sometimes

-sonic is my main fandom and interest ♡ you'll rarely see me using a sonic skin outside of sonic area though.
-Some of my other fandoms are atla, harry potter, musicals (starkid hatchetfield series and etm are my favs rn), marvel/dc (more of a casual fan), etc!

-also, I'm a big multishipper!!
-I love most sonic pairings, feel free to yap about your ship with me anytime ♡
+sonic is my main fandom and interest <3 you'll rarely see me using a sonic skin outside of sonic area though. also I'm a big multishipper!!
+I love most sonic pairings, feel free to yap about your ship with me anytime!

 ![a17](https://github.com/user-attachments/assets/a1760577-c4a5-42dc-a110-6c753862da02)
 ![aroace](https://github.com/user-attachments/assets/eef497fa-3b01-44e7-bb60-bb05bc741c6c)